CarlosSerranoR/MarketPriceHandler/README.md

 mvn spring-boot:run
 ```

-To test the application with data there are two ways:
+To test the application with data there are three ways:

+- On running, the app send some feed to onMessage interface, and then, get the last instrument value of some instruments feed, showing off in console.

-- Importing in postman
+- Importing in postman, and sending some request

 ```
 {